 Coverage Level | Average Monthly Rate | Average Annual Rate | Affordability Ranking (Out of 23) |

-*Rates are for a 40-year-old driver with good credit and no driving violations insuring 2012-2022 models for the Tesla Model 3, Y, X and S.
+*Rates are for a 40-year-old driver with good credit and no driving violations insuring 2012 to 2022 models for the Tesla Model 3, Y, X and S.

 Tesla Car Insurance Cost by Model

-Through our research, we found the most expensive Tesla model is the Tesla Model X with monthly rates of $71 for minimum coverage and $242 for full coverage.
-The Model 3 is the least expensive to insure with average rates of $51 per month for minimum coverage and $169 monthly for full coverage.
+Our research found that the most expensive Tesla model is the Model X, with monthly rates of $71 for minimum coverage and $242 for full coverage.
+The Model 3 is the least expensive to insure, with average monthly rates of $51 for minimum coverage and $169 for full coverage.

 *Rates are for a 40-year-old driver with good credit and no driving violations.